1 Atm Is How Many Torr

 Understand Your Application

-Before you start measuring or converting pressure, it is important to understand the specific requirements of your application.
+Before you start measuring or converting pressure, it is the kind of thing that makes a real difference.
 Consider factors such as the range of pressures you will be measuring, the required accuracy, and the environmental conditions.
-This will help you choose the appropriate pressure sensor, instrument, and units.
+This will help you choose the appropriate pressure sensor, instrument, and units That's the whole idea..

 Choose the Right Instrument